What this diabetes and endocrine health section covers

 GLP-1 medications can support weight loss and metabolic health when prescribed safely.
 This GP written guide explains how they work, what to expect, common side effects and important safety considerations before and during treatment.

 Thyroid problems can cause tiredness, weight change, mood changes, heat or cold intolerance and changes in heart rate.
-Content explains TSH, T4 and T3 blood tests and when treatment or referral is advised.
+For specifics on thyroid function tests (TSH, T4 and T3 blood tests), read more here.

 If you would like to discuss diabetes or thyroid related symptoms, you can book an online GP appointment with AccessGP.